 Action pact Head Start continues to be very proactive in the area of staff development and training.
 The program has a DECAL (Department of Early Care and Learning) approved trainer, one CLASS certified trainer (Pre-School and Toddler); two American Heart Association CPR and First Aid trainers; two certified Family Development Credential trainers; one nationally certified playground inspector; and one Darkness to Light instructor.
 Pre-service and in-service trainings are approved for state approved hours, and staff received trainings throughout the year.
-Staff have also been able to take advantage of several online state-approved trainings.
+This past year due to the COVID shut-down staff were able to complete their requried trainings on-line.
+We alaready are making plans for virtual trainings for the upcoming program year asd well.
 The program's Training Specialist has presented training at state and regional conferences as well as to other Head Start and child-care programs.
+We have continued to work on our on-boarding process and now include a "Boot Camp" aspect to orientation which goes more indepth into each component.

 Staff members are able to take advantage of DECAL incentives and scholarship funds which were available to assist them in attending college and advancing their professional development.
 Changes to the incentive/scholarship program have included the eligibility of all Head Start Centers as well as the Awards for Early Educators Program, which is a limited time program intended to encourage individuals who pursue higher credentials and degrees.
 The program will award a single bonus at each level to eligible applicants who earn a CDA, TCC, ECE Diploma, AA, BA or MA degree.
 A number of staff have been able to take advantage of this program.
 In addition, DECAL has also increased the number of payments to eligible staff.
+This past year approximatley \$37,000 was paid out to staff members from the DECAL Scholars Program.